The peregrine king

 and the Word was God.

-Ra is the primeval mantra of creation, a masculine chord that can be used in meditation.
-This yellow, tetrahedral energy from the solar plexus can purify us from within and activate our highest self.
+Ra represents the third chakra or a masculine chord that can be used in meditation.
+This yellow, tetrahedral energy from the solar plexus can purify us from within.
 When we do this, we can begin to manifest our dreams.
 As the divine masculine, Ra embodies a shape that is not a circle but still uses π.
 This is the Reuleaux triangle (at centre below) otherwise known as the face of the Sphinx.

 As the son of Isis, Ra was the king of all the other deities.
 Ra was so powerful that some have argued that the entire Egyptian religion was some form of veiled monotheism.
 This seems to be an overstatement, but it underlines Ra’s primary position within the religious texts as a facsimile of Atum.
 Below there is one serpent emerging from the vernal sun, symbolising rebirth: